-Trump to announce Supreme Court nominee at 8 p.m.
+Trump nominates Judge Neil Gorsuch for Supreme Court

-WASHINGTON — The nation will be watching closely when President Donald Trump reveals his nominee for the Supreme Court at 8 p.m.
+WASHINGTON — President Donald Trump nominated Colorado Judge Neil Gorsuch for the vacant position on the Supreme Court.

-The two judges who have been considered the top finalists to be President Donald Trump’s nominee for the Supreme Court — Neil Gorsuch and Thomas Hardiman — are being brought to Washington ahead of tonight’s White House announcement, sources tell CNN.

-The move comes as there were increasing indications that Gorsuch will be Trump’s choice, sources briefed on the White House deliberations tell CNN.

 Trump’s nominee will replace conservative Justice Antonin Scalia, who died suddenly at a remote Texas hunting resort last February.